Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Viral load is a marker of response to ART.
 A patient’s pre-ART viral load level and the magnitude of viral load decline after initiation of ART provide prognostic information about the probability of disease progression.1 The key goal of ART is to achieve and maintain durable viral suppression.
 Thus, the most important use of the viral load is to monitor the effectiveness of therapy after initiation of ART.

 Measurement of CD4 count is particularly useful before initiation of ART.
-The CD4 cell count provides information on the overall immune function of an HIV-infected patient.
+The CD4 cell count provides information on the overall immune function of a person with HIV.
 The measurement is critical in establishing thresholds for the initiation and discontinuation of opportunistic infection (OI) prophylaxis and in assessing the urgency to initiate ART.

-The management of HIV-infected patients has changed substantially with the availability of newer, more potent, and less toxic antiretroviral (ARV) agents.
-In the United States, ART is now recommended for all HIV-infected patients regardless of their viral load or CD4 count.
+The management of patients with HIV has changed substantially with the availability of newer, more potent, and less toxic antiretroviral (ARV) agents.
+In the United States, ART is now recommended for all patients with HIV regardless of their viral load or CD4 count (AI) (see Initiation of Antiretroviral Therapy).
 In the past, clinical practice, which was supported by treatment guidelines, was generally to monitor both CD4 cell count and viral load concurrently.
-However, because most HIV-infected patients in care now receive ART, the rationale for frequent CD4 monitoring is weaker.
+However, because most patients with HIV in care now receive ART, the rationale for frequent CD4 monitoring is weaker.
 The roles and usefulness of these two tests in clinical practice are discussed in the following sections.

 Plasma HIV-1 RNA (Viral Load) Monitoring